-To ensure your newborn is covered from birth, an upgrade of cover from a single membership to a single parent membership is required within 6 months of the delivery date.
-If you already have a couple or family membership you need to register your newborn within 12 months of the delivery date.
+To ensure your newborn is covered from birth, an upgrade of cover from a single membership to a family membership or a single parent membership is required two months before the expected delivery date.

 A newborn baby is not covered under your single membership.
-If you are planning a pregnancy, please contact Latrobe Health for advice about your health insurance.
+If you are planning a pregnancy, please contact Latrobe for advice about your health insurance.